lbbrhzn/ocpp/README.md

 - Configure your charger to use the OCPP websocket of your Central System (e.g. ws://homeassistant.local:9000).
 This is charger specific, so consult your manual.
 - Some chargers require the protocol section 'ws://' to be removed, or require the url to end with a '/'.
-- Some chargers require the url to be specified as an IP addres, i.e. '192.168.178.1:9000'
+- Some chargers require the url to be specified as an IP address, i.e. '192.168.178.1:9000'
 - You may need to reboot your charger before the changes become effective.

 ![image](https://user-images.githubusercontent.com/8673442/129495720-2ed9f0d6-b736-409a-8e14-fbd447dea078.png)

 ### 7. Start Charging ###
-- Use the switches to unlock the charger and start the charging process.
+- Use the charge control to unlock the charger and start the charging process.

 ![image](https://user-images.githubusercontent.com/8673442/129495891-91f40bf9-f48e-4ced-b303-bf0fb77898f3.png)